ASK KNOX

 6. Semantic rerank the top 5 candidates via a more careful comparison (LLM call or stricter lexical check).
 This catches false positives from the embedding layer — questions that are syntactically similar but semantically different.

 7. Extract community probability from the top-ranked candidate.
-Compare to the Hermes internal estimate.
+Compare to the Agent Framework internal estimate.
 Score based on agreement.

 The 0.60 threshold was tuned empirically.
 Below 0.60 the matches are mostly noise.
 Above 0.60 the semantic rerank has a real candidate to evaluate.
 The threshold is one of the few tuning knobs in the whole pipeline.